 I have to admit, too, that I haven’t been to poetry slams in Germany regularly for quite a while.
 Four or five years ago, when the scene was at the peak of its popularity, the slams I visited were usually cheer-based.
 So I am a little startled when someone approaches me with a score board before a preliminary bout at Café Deux Soleils.
 “It helps us break ties”, the organizer says, “Could you and your friend give scores?”

-Since most of the other audience members turn out to be poets themselves, we spend the next hour judging the participants’ poetry and performance in just a couple of seconds between them.
-Although each session is opened by a “calibration poet” on whom you are supposed to base your scores, judging people with numbers without any further explanation or acknowledgement of their skills makes me feel uncomfortable just like grading students in the year I spent working in a school, and I’m happy to be relieved of my duty after the evening’s first round.
+Since most of the other audience members are poets themselves, we spend the next hour judging the participants’ performance within the few seconds afterwards.
+Although each session is opened by a “calibration poet” on whom to base the scores, judging people with numbers without any further explanation or acknowledgement of their skills makes me feel uncomfortable just like grading students in the year I spent working in a school.
+I’m happy to be relieved of my duty after the evening’s first round.

 Of course, being judged this way is much harder on the poets.
 One of the issues discussed during the talk is the problem that many performers internalize their scores.
-This is magnified by the fact that imbalance between the performers and the audience does not only exist in sheer volume as at this bout, but also in matters of diversity: While the poets come from all kinds of different backgrounds and hold various marginalized identities, the audience is often predominantly white.
-Especially when performing poetry that criticizes white supremacy, poets fear to be judged negatively, and may precautionarily silence themselves.
-There is also the fear to be exploited or to self-exploit on account of their identities to appeal to a white audience that exotifies the performers.
+This is amplified by imbalance between the performers and the audience in numbers and matters of diversity: While the poets come from all kinds of different backgrounds and hold various marginalized identities, the audience is often predominantly white.
+Especially when performing poetry that criticizes white supremacy, poets fear to be judged negatively, precautionarily silencing themselves.
+There is also the fear to be exploited or to self-exploit on account of their identities to appeal to a white audience exotifying the performers.

 Politics and Butterflies: Spoken Word and Fiction

-Most of the performances during Verses focus on current events, dismantling the system, or personal struggles with marginalization.
-And while it is amazing that there is room to tell these stories, there are some people that wonder about the ramifications of this approach at the Arts & Activism talk: How do I write about joy?
+Most of the performances during Verses focus on current events, criticism of power structures, or personal struggles with marginalization.
+And while it is amazing that there is room to tell these stories, the people at the Arts & Activism talk wonder about the ramifications of this approach: How do I write about joy?
 Am I even allowed to write about joy if the world is so shitty?
 Would writing a joyful poem about, say, butterflies, compromise my ideals?
 To this string of questions for which we couldn’t find satisfying answers I would like to add a few more: How does today’s spoken word relate to storytelling traditions?
 What is the role of fiction in the genre of spoken word?
 Is there room for completely made-up stories at poetry slams or should a joyful, third-person poem about butterflies be performed at an entirely different type of event?

 All these things set aside, I experienced excellent poetry at this festival.
 At the finals on April 29, I am sitting on the edge of my seat at the Rio Theatre, amazed and often on the verge of tears while the crème de la crème of the Canadian poetry slam scene perform stories rooted in personal experience that are vibrant, moving, and often extremely political.
 In Germany, I stopped attending poetry slams because the poetry’s content was either heartbreak (performed by women), hilarious anecdotes (performed by men), or a crossover between the two (mostly heartbreak performed by men).
 If German slams were as thought-provoking as the ones at Verses, I would start going again.
 And I would take all my friends with me.